Low Calorie Pepperoni Pizza

 And this crust uses the same combo of all purpose flour and fat free Greek yogurt.
 Though I’ll include a mixed variation of all purpose and almond flour below.

 The real magic of this crust recipe is in the baking method.
-You’ll mix the dough, roll it out, and bake it in a super hot oven with oil brushed on top to get a crispy bottom and golden brown top before adding the toppings.
+You’ll mix the dough (by hand or in a food processor), roll it out, and bake it in a super hot oven with oil brushed on top to get a crispy bottom and golden brown top before adding the toppings.

 And unlike my orange cinnamon rolls, there’s no need for extra flour since the crust goes straight in the oven.
 If you’re intimidated by rolling out dough, I promise it’s super easy!